 I know I could have done better with the cake decoration but overall, no one had any complaints.
 We were all so glad to be able to get together and spend the evening as one family.

-My parents are both vegetarians and to cater for them, I decided to bake an eggless cake.
+My parents are both vegetarians and to cater to them, I decided to bake an eggless cake for this Father’s Day.
 I was looking out for eggless cake recipes on the internet and saw a couple with some good reviews.
 Some of these recipes used pretty much the same ingredients so I finally picked one recipe, modified the ingredients as I did not have some of those ingredients listed at home and came up with my own version of vegetarian chocolate cake recipe.
 I was not quite sure if the cake would turn out well since it was my first try and I have modified the recipe quite a bit, but I was so glad that it turned out absolutely delicious.
-Click here for the eggless chocolate cake recipe.

 Before I continue with the decorating process, lets look at the main supplies I used for this cake.